 It is a wonderful location from which to explore the East Neuk of Fife by car, bicycle or on foot.
 Whatever time of year you decide to come you will receive a warm and friendly welcome.

 There is an excellent seafood restaurant at the west end of the harbour overlooking the sea, plus an exciting new addition to the village is The “East Pier” Smokehouse which is open seasonally, and is brilliant.
-There is a lovely gift/coffee shop at the bottom of Station Road near the harbour called The Diving Gannet … great coffee, cakes savouries to sit in or takeaway and a varied selection of gifts to take away including many locally made crafts .. open 7 days a week from 10 until 430.
+There is a lovely coffee shop at the bottom of Station Road near the harbour called The Giddy Gannet … great coffee, cakes and savouries to sit in or takeaway.

 The Royal Burgh of Elie & Earlsferry is located c.
 20 minutes drive from St. Andrews and has been a very popular holiday destination since the late 19th.
 Century.
 It has beautiful, award winning, sandy beaches and has something to offer family members of every generation from golf, tennis, bowls to watersports.